 For the younger Van Pamelen, however, brewing was more than just a thing to do on the weekends; it was a lifestyle.
 After finding her groove in the homebrewing scene, she enrolled in the intensive brewing science and engineering program through the American Brewers Guild in Vermont.
 She earned her certificate, then went to log hands-on hours at Oyster Bay Brewing Co. in Long Island.

 All the while, she dreamed of opening her own brewery.
-When she moved to the Hudson Valley just over four years ago, she knew her time to jump into the local craft beer industry was approaching.
+When she moved to the Hudson Valley over four years ago, she knew her time to jump into the local craft beer industry was approaching.
 Working with her father, she began scouting for potential locations in the Warwick area, near where she lives.
+Tin Barn Brewing opened its doors around Memorial Day 2020 and has quickly captured the hearts of IPA lovers across the region.

 “We wanted to be within reach of New York City, but for [the brewery] to be an escape,” she explains.
 After her pursuit of one property fell through, she stumbled across an old tin barn in Chester that was a mile away from the original.
 Coincidentally, the barn, home of the now-closed William J. Jenack Estate Appraisers & Auctioneers, looked exactly like the old logo that Van Pamelen designed back in 2015.

-Currently under construction, Tin Barn Brewing anticipates an opening near the Sugar Loaf arts community in summer 2020.
-In true Hudson Valley fashion, it will operate as a farm brewery that utilizes as many local ingredients as possible.
-Lauren Van Pamelen will serve as head brewer, using her collected hoppy knowledge to concoct the New England IPAs for which she hopes the brewery will be known.
+Almost a year after opening its doors, Tin Barn Brewing debuts an engaging brewery experience near the Sugar Loaf arts community in 2021.
+In true Hudson Valley fashion, it operates as a farm brewery that utilizes as many local ingredients as possible.
+Lauren Van Pamelen serves as the head brewer, using her collected hoppy knowledge to concoct the New England IPAs for which she hopes the brewery will be known.

 “[We have] a very large parking lot so there’s a lot of space for everybody to spread out,” she explains.
-Once the can drops are up and running, Hudson Valleyites will be able to swing by on set dates to grab four-packs of Tin Barn’s 16 oz. cans for drinking at home.
-The brewery will start up with cans to-go, although it plans to offer growlers once the taproom’s interior is ready for business.
+Hudson Valleyites can swing by to grab four-packs of Tin Barn’s 16 oz. cans for drinking at home, or stay for a marvelous food-and-beverage experience.

-As for the interior of the brewery, the 12,000-square-foot space will hold a kitchen, a brewhouse, and a taproom to create distinct spaces for cozy seating, dining, and lounging.
-Keeping in line with the trend among brewers to rotate selections often, Van Pamelen will switch up her offerings regularly and include a medley of sour beers, stouts, and easy-drinking brews.
-In total, Tin Barn will serve a regular menu of four to five beers, along with seasonal specials and local ciders and wines.
+As for the interior of the brewery, the 12,000-square-foot space holds a kitchen, a brewhouse, and a taproom to create distinct spaces for cozy seating, dining, and lounging.
+Keeping in line with the trend among brewers to rotate selections often, Van Pamelen switches up her offerings regularly and includes a medley of sour beers, stouts, and easy-drinking brews.
+In total, Tin Barn serves a regular menu of four to five beers, along with seasonal specials and local ciders and wines.

-In terms of construction on the Orange County edifice, Van Pamelen is working with Triple R Development to craft a venue that walks the line between modern and rustic.
-In the lodge-inspired section, a cozy fireplace that Van Pamelen built and stained herself will be surrounded by leather couches for easy beer drinking.
-Also onsite, a pizza oven will churn out the dough recipe that Van Pamelen thinks she’s finally perfected.
+In terms of construction on the Orange County edifice, Van Pamelen worked with Triple R Development to craft a venue that walks the line between modern and rustic.
+In the lodge-inspired section, a cozy fireplace that Van Pamelen built and stained herself is surrounded by leather couches for easy beer drinking.
 Even the bathrooms, which are designed like old-timey outhouses, incorporate the farmhouse theme.

-“We don’t want it to be dark with too much wood, but we want it to be light, bright, and inviting,” she explains, noting that the hotspot will be open to families and their four-legged friends, with juice boxes for kids, pizza for all, and a watering stations for dogs.
-Van Pamelen’s golden retriever, Barley, will likely be a frequent visitor onsite, after all.
+“We don’t want it to be dark with too much wood, but we want it to be light, bright, and inviting,” she explains, noting that the hotspot is open to families and their four-legged friends, with juice boxes for kids, pizza for all, and a watering stations for dogs.
+Van Pamelen’s golden retriever, Barley, is a frequent visitor onsite, after all.

 Tin Barn Brewing